-The world’s top chip-maker Qualcomm Technologies, Inc. (Qualcomm) has unveiled plans to boost profits and bring 5G to the masses by developing chipsets compatible for mid-priced smartphones.
+The world’s top chip-maker Qualcomm Technologies, Inc. (Qualcomm) has unveiled plans to boost profits and bring 5G to the masses.
+They are developing chipsets compatible for mid-priced smartphones.

-The new chipsets are expected to catalyze the adoption of 5G smartphones and increase accessibility to nearly 2.2 billion smartphone users worldwide.
+The new chipsets expect to catalyze the adoption of 5G smartphones.
+It could increase accessibility to nearly 2.2 billion smartphone users worldwide.

-The company announced that the new chipsets dubbed Snapdragon 6 & 7 Series are expected to hit the market next year at Germany’s IFA 2019 tech trade show last Friday.
+The company announced that the new chipsets dubbed Snapdragon 6 & 7 Series slated to hit the market next year.
+This announced at Germany’s IFA 2019 tech trade show last Friday.

-“Qualcomm Technologies delivered the world’s first and most advanced 5G mobile platform including the first comprehensive Modem-RF System to accelerate 5G commercialization in 2019,” said Alex Katouzian, Senior Vice President and General Manager of Mobile at Qualcomm.
+“Qualcomm Technologies delivered the world’s first and most advanced 5G mobile platform including the first comprehensive Modem-RF System to accelerate 5G commercialization in 2019,” said Alex Katouzian.
+Katouzian is Senior Vice President and General Manager of Mobile at Qualcomm.

 “And we are uniquely positioned to accelerate 5G commercialization to scale globally with our OEM and operator customers with expanded mobile platform offerings across our Snapdragon 8 Series, 7 Series and 6 Series in 2020.”

-Until now, Qualcomm has focused on making a premium category chipset called Snapdragon 8 series on its X55 5G modem which is currently used in high priced phones like the Samsung Galaxy S10 5G model priced at $1300 and the Samsung Galaxy Fold which costs $2,000.
+Until now, Qualcomm has focused on making a premium category chipset called Snapdragon 8 series.
+Compatible with its X55 5G modem, which is currently used in high priced phones.
+For example, the Samsung Galaxy S10 5G model priced at $1300 and the Samsung Galaxy Fold which costs $2,000.

-The move to develop products for mid-priced smartphones will not only boost sales for the chip giant but also significantly increase the availability of 5G smartphones in the marketplace.
+The move to develop products for mid-priced smartphones will boost sales for the chip giant.
+But also, it will significantly increase the availability of 5G smartphones in the marketplace.

-According to estimates by market research firm IHS Markit, global shipments of 5G smartphones are expected to nearly quadruple to 120 million units in 2020, up from 35 million in 2019.
+According to estimates by market research firm IHS Markit, global shipments of 5G smartphones should quadruple to 120 million units in 2020.
+A 35 million incremental increase from 2019.

-Qualcomm also unveiled an antenna module for high-frequency, millimeter-wave (mmWave) spectrum bands, called QTM527 which can enable multi-gigabit transmission speeds over short distances – specifically for fixed broadband modems used inside of homes and businesses.
+Qualcomm also unveiled an antenna module for high-frequency, millimeter-wave (mmWave) spectrum bands.
+The module, called QTM527 can enable multi-gigabit transmission speeds over short distances.
+Specifically for fixed broadband modems used inside of homes and businesses.

-Modems developed using the QTM527 can transmit more power and have a range of up to 1.7 kilometers in rural and suburban areas, and of up to 1.1 kilometers in urban areas which is much farther than existing mmWave solutions that have a range of a few hundred meters.
+Modems developed using the QTM527 can transmit more power and have a range of up to 1.7 kilometers in rural and suburban areas.
+They can have a range up to 1.1 kilometers in urban areas which is much farther than existing mmWave solutions that have a range of a few hundred meters.

 “With this new extended-range solution, we deliver yet another major mmWave breakthrough and allow operators to provide enhanced fixed broadband services with broad coverage in urban, suburban and rural environments,” said Cristiano Amon, President of Qualcomm.